geeknite/geeknite.github.io/_posts/2023-01-22-top-features-we-want-fallout-5.md

 ---
 layout: post
 title:  "Top 10 Features We Want to See in Fallout 5"
+description: "Discover the top 10 features that fans want to see in the upcoming Fallout 5 game.
+From improved graphics to new gameplay elements, find out what the community is asking for in the next installment of the popular post-apocalyptic RPG series."
 date:   2023-01-22 17:00:00 +0200
 tags:
 - gaming